steven29122004/music-journal/README.md

 2. npm i
 3. npm start

-Run both at the same time still missing feature but the player is working properly if you use Postman
+Run both at the same time still missing feature but the player is working properly if you use Postman.